Tarot scenario

 • Open a card meaning when one symbol from the tone of the week, the pressure or distraction that may ask for care, and the priority that keeps the reader grounded needs upright, reversed, love, career, or daily context.

-Is Weekly Tarot Spread predictive?
+Is Weekly Tarot Spread for Theme, Challenge, and Priority predictive?

-Are Weekly Tarot Spread results private?
+Are Weekly Tarot Spread for Theme, Challenge, and Priority results private?

 Next paths